- Home

 Infectious diseases residency learning experiences

 The PGY2 infectious diseases residency at The University of Kansas Health System is tailored to the interests and the career goals of each resident.
-The residency year is organized into both rotational and longitudinal experiences as further described below.
+The residency year is organized into learning experiences as further described below.

 Required learning experiences